TKO (song): Background and composition

-Release
+Release and promotion

+According to RCA Records, the label perceived much more hit potential in "Not a Bad Thing" (2014); however, they decided to release "Take Back the Night" (2013) and "TKO" as pre-album singles, as they felt it best represented the album's R&B side.
+Released a year after the just-as-pop-heavy "Mirrors" (2013), "Not A Bad Thing" became a top-ten hit.

-After releasing "Take Back the Night" as the first single from the second part of The 20/20 Experience album, Timberlake faced controversy for its title, due to the "Take Back the Night foundation".
+After releasing "Take Back the Night" as the first single from The 20/20 Experience – 2 of 2, Timberlake faced controversy for its title, due to the similarities between the song's title and the anti-rape organization of the same name.
 After that, on September 19, 2013, the singer teased his fans with an Instagram post, saying, "Should I release a new single today???."
 Later, he posted another photo, saying, "Get Ready...", attached to a photo of him in the studio recording a song.
 Five hours later, Timberlake posted a tease of the track with a 15-second snippet.
 To finish the teasing, the singer posted the single's cover art, saying, "You ready to hear it in full???," also revealing its title: "TKO".
 On September 20, 2013, the single was released.

 A remix of "TKO", subtitled the "Black Friday Remix", premiered on November 29, 2013.
-It features new rap verses from J. Cole, ASAP Rocky and Pusha T.
+It features new rap verses from J. Cole, ASAP Rocky and Pusha T. Timberlake included "TKO" on the set list of his fifth worldwide tour entitled The 20/20 Experience World Tour (2013–2015).